nakuberneri/vex-hugo/exampleSite/content/english/products/product-3.md

 description: music production with Ghostie

 ---
+Share your ideas with us and get a track to sing in 48 hours, we are online every day.

 Music production is our flagship product, it has never been so economical to have a song produced, mixed and mastered as with our combos.
 You can choose the one that best suits your pocket, here our offers.

-Full track song production basic £51
+Full track song production basic £50

 * up to three percussion tracks
 * one bass and lead